Lion Natural History

 The Lions During Your Day Out in Kent

 Our two male lions came to live at Wingham Wildlife Park in 2011.
-Clarence and Brutus live together in an enclosure on the far side of the lake.
-Their diet is mostly made up from horse meat, chicken and rabbit all on the bone and are fed an extra 20% during the winter so that they can bulk up and keep warm.
+Clarence and Brutus live together in an enclosure on the far side of our 1 acre lake.
+Their diet is mostly made up from horse meat, chicken and rabbit all on the bone and are fed extra during the winter so that they can bulk up and keep warm.
 They also get supplements on their meat to boost their minerals and vitamins.